 Stalls or pens for animals will be provided without charge for exhibition.
 No feed or bedding of any description will be furnished to any Department.
-Included with showing comes the responsibility for keeping pens and alleys clean while exhibiting, and the responsibility for leaving all pens and alleys released. clean after being Check with Superintendent on release cleaning requirements.
+Included with showing comes the responsibility for keeping pens and alleys clean while exhibiting, and the responsibility for leaving all pens and alleys after being released.
+Check Superintendent on release cleaning requirements.
 Exhibitors will receive only one warning from the show supervisor or appointed assistant concerning the appearance of their pens and "alleys".
 If the problem persists, any problem exhibitors will lose the right to show their animals and their premiums will be withheld.
 Each department may assess a stall cleaning fee to be paid with entry fees.